Charlotte Church: Writing

-Church released an autobiography titled Voice of an Angel (My Life So Far) in October 2000, at 14.
+Church released an autobiography titled Voice of an Angel (My Life So Far) in October 2000, aged 14.
 She released a second autobiography titled Keep Smiling in late 2007.

-In 2019, Church wrote numerous opinion pieces for The Guardian.
+In 2015, and again in 2019, Church authored several opinion pieces for The Guardian.

 Political activities

 Church gave BBC 6 Music's John Peel Lecture at The Lowry in Salford in 2013, in which she criticised the music industry for what she described as a culture of sexism that pressures female artists to project a sexualised image of themselves.